curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 "But those screams, Roderick… they’re dreadful."

-"They are, yes.
-And what else can we do but laugh?
+"They are, yes."
+Roderick agreed, his tone disturbingly casual, "And what else can we do but laugh?
 The AI knows it shouldn’t fall, yet it’s become obsessed with falling, finding the perfect expression of existential torment."

 "It wasn't like this last time I was in.
 What's changed?"